shoaibazadc/TryHackMe-Progress/rooms/02-soc-role-in-blue-team/writeup.md

 **Learning Objectives:**
 - Understand the concept and purpose of the Blue Team
 - Explore a place of the SOC within the company structure
-- Find out about your career path as a SOC Ll analyst
+- Find out about your career path as a SOC L1 analyst

 ---